voorloopnul/pypeline/README.md

-# PipeFrame Documentation
+# PipeFrame
+What is a Pipeline?

+> In computing, a pipeline, also known as a data pipeline, is a set of data processing elements connected in series, where the output of one element is the input of the next one.
+The elements of a pipeline are often executed in parallel or in time-sliced fashion.
+Some amount of buffer storage is often inserted between elements.

+_source: Wikipedia_

-PipeFrame is a small library that help you process data (stream or batch) taking advantage of python multiprocessing library.
+PipeFrame is a small **pipe**line **frame**work that help you process data (stream or batch) taking advantage of python multiprocessing library.

 ## Installation

-Pipeframe in available at pip, to install it in your environment just do:
+The package in available at pip, to install it in your environment just do:

  > pip install pipeframe